BenOvermyer/benovermyer.com/content/kb/books.md

 25. _Oathblood_ by Mercedes Lackey
 26. _Be Useful: Seven Tools for Life_ by Arnold Schwarzenegger
 27. _Arrows of the Queen_ by Mercedes Lackey
+28. _Civility: George Washington's 110 Rules for Today_ by Steven Michael Selzer

 ## 2022